Ramen2Spicy/Hand-Written-Digit-Recognition/README.md

 This is a demo used for my Business IT Architecture class

-This application utilizes real images of hand-written digits to train a convolutional neural network to make accurate predictions of the images' labels using Python.
+This application utilizes real images of hand-written digits to train a convolutional neural network to make accurate predictions of single digits contained in an image using Python.

 Packages used: keras, matplotlib, numpy.